dldc-packages/democrat/README.md

 Democrat is a library that mimic the API of React (Components, hooks, Context...) but instead of producing DOM mutation it produces a state tree.
 You can then use this state tree as global state management system (like redux or mobx).

-## ⚠️⚠️ NOT VERY WELL TESTED ⚠️⚠️
+## Project Status

-This project is not very well tested yet and should not be considered stable !
+This project is still quite experimental and should not be considered stable !

 ## Install